 Adjusted Actual Load: Actual Load adjusted to reflect: (i) Load relief measures such as voltage reduction and Load Shedding; (ii) Load reductions provided by Demand Side Resources; (iii) normalized design weather conditions; (iv) Station Power delivered that is not being self supplied pursuant to Section 4.7 of the ISO Services Tariff; and (v) adjustments for Special Case Resources and EDRP.

+Adjusted DMGC: The value, in MW, of a BTM:NG Resource’s capability in a Capability Period, as calculated pursuant to Section 5.12.6.1.1 of this Services Tariff.

+Adjusted Host Load (“AHL”): The value, in MW, of a BTM:NG Resource’s Load calculated pursuant to Section 5.12.6.1.2 of this Services Tariff for the purposes of determining the Resource’s Capacity.

 Advance Reservation: (1) A reservation of transmission service over the Cross-Sound Scheduled Line that is obtained in accordance with the applicable terms of Schedule 18 and the Schedule 18 Implementation Rule of the ISO New England Inc. Transmission, Markets and Services Tariff, or in accordance with any successors thereto; or (2) A right to schedule transmission service over the Neptune Scheduled Line that is obtained in accordance with the rules and procedures established pursuant to Section 38 of the PJM Interconnection, L.L.C.
 Open Access Transmission Tariff and set forth in a separate service schedule under the PJM Interconnection, L.L.C.
 Open Access Transmission Tariff; or (3) A right to schedule transmission service over the Linden VFT Scheduled Line that is obtained in accordance with the rules and procedures established pursuant to Section 38 of the PJM Interconnection, L.L.C.
 Open Access Transmission Tariff and set forth in a separate service schedule under the PJM Interconnection, L.L.C.
 Open Access Transmission Tariff; or (4) A right to schedule transmission service over the HTP Scheduled Line that is obtained in accordance with the rules and procedures established pursuant to Section 38 of the PJM Interconnection, L.L.C.
 Open Access Transmission Tariff and set forth in a separate service schedule under the PJM Interconnection, L.L.C.
 Open Access Transmission Tariff.